w3f/staking-rewards-collector/README.md

 ### List

 A list with objects for every day in your specified range.
 In the price of numbers (e.g. "amountPlanks") multiple staking rewards are added.
 In the case of strings, those are concanated.

-# Important Notes:
-* CoinGecko's API only allows for 100 requests per minute.
-That means, currently you a range of longer than 100 days will produce an error.
-* If CoinGecko's API cannot provide daily prices (e.g., because there was no market yet), there will be an error.